buithecuong/Toggl-Working-Hours-Analysis/README.md

 Since I am using Toggl for time tracking the time records became much more accurate and helps me to evaluate my own work and productivity.

-To perform analyses and create customized visualisations, I began to retrieve the data from Toggl.
-To calculate the hours I have to work each week and month I am also collecting information to vacation days, puplic holidays and weekends.
+To perform analyses and create customized visualisations with python and Grafana, I used the Toggl API to collect the data.
+For calculating the target hours I have to work each week and month I am also stored the information to vacation days in config.py and pulled the data to puplic holidays from suitable web pages.

 # Toggl